MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replications-fail-with-error-5.md

 ### Cause 2: The CrashOnAuditFail setting in the registry of the destination domain controller has a value of 2

- A CrashOnAduitFail value of 2 is triggered if the Audit: Shut down system immediately if unable to log security audits  policy setting in Group Policy is enabled and the local security event log becomes full.
+A CrashOnAuditFail value of 2 is triggered if the Audit: Shut down system immediately if unable to log security audits  policy setting in Group Policy is enabled and the local security event log becomes full.

 Active Directory domain controllers are especially prone to maximum-capacity security logs when auditing is enabled and the size of the security event log is constrained by the **Do not overwrite events (clear log manually)**  and **Overwrite as needed**  options in Event Viewer or their Group Policy equivalents.